 When my family and I started down the “hippy” path, I also went down a more natural path for our pets too.
-I learned how to make my own dog food, which Sirius is a BIG fan of.
-In fact, my parents dog, Tess, went from being obese to a healthy weight when she switched from dry bagged dog food to my homemade dog food.
+I learned how to make my own dog food.
+In fact, my parents’ dog, Tess, went from being obese to a healthy weight when she switched from dry bagged dog food to my homemade dog food.
 Both dogs have benefited from my homemade sprays using essential oils (usually a combination of eucalyptus essential oil and orange oil, with water and witch hazel) to combat fleas and other itchy biting type bugs.

-One thing I didn’t exactly think about, was using coconut oil for our dogs.
+One thing I didn’t exactly think about, was can dogs have coconut oil?
 I have been adding Nordic Naturals fish oil to Sirius’ food bowl every evening (sustainable source of fish oil that doesn’t contain any of those worrisome contaminants) but buying an eco-friendly/healthy fish oil can be really expensive.
 It turns out, I don’t have to spend a ton of money on fish oil to give my dog the healthy dose of medium chain fatty acids, vitamins, and minerals the he needs!

 As readers of Hybrid Rasta Mama, you guys should be practically experts in the many MANY health benefits that coconut oil provides for us Humans, but did you know that most of those same health benefits pertain to your dog too?

 Just as you have been trying to get more coconut oil into your own diet, you should also be feeding it to your dog as well!
 The many benefits of coconut oil for dogs is still being investigated.
 There haven’t been any trials for it, and most of the evidence lies in the hands of actual loving dog owners and veterinarians who already knew the amazing health benefits that coconut oil gives them personally.
 When fed regularly, coconut oil has been known to be helpful for:

 - dog’s skin and hair